General Electric GE90: Incidents

-On May 28, 2012, an Air Canada 777 taking off from Toronto en route to Japan suffered failure of a GE90-115B at 1500 ft and returned safely.
+On May 28, 2012, an Air Canada 777-300ER taking off from Toronto en route to Tokyo suffered failure of a GE90-115B at 1500 ft and returned safely.
 Engine debris was found on the ground.

 On September 8, 2015, a GE90-85B powering a Boeing 777-236ER on British Airways Flight 2276 suffered an uncontained failure during take-off roll at Las Vegas McCarran Airport, leading to a fire.
-NTSB and FAA investigations were begun to determine the cause; initial findings were reported in September 2015.

 On June 27, 2016, a GE90-115B powering a Boeing 777-300ER, on Singapore Airlines Flight 368, received an engine oil warning during flight and returned to Singapore Changi Airport.
 On landing the malfunctioning right engine caught fire, leading to fire damage to the engine and the wing.

 Transfer gearbox failures

 The FAA issued an Airworthiness Directive (AD) on May 16, 2013, and sent it to owners and operators of General Electric GE90-110B1 and GE90-115B turbofan engines.
 This emergency AD was prompted by reports of two failures of transfer gearbox assemblies (TGBs) which resulted in in-flight shutdowns (IFSDs).
 Investigation revealed that the failures were caused by TGB radial gear cracking and separation.
-This through the combined effect of manufacturing process and operating stresses.
 Further inspections found two additional radial gears with cracks.
 This condition, if not corrected, could result in additional IFSDs of one or more engines, loss of thrust control, and damage to the airplane.
 The Airworthiness Directive requires compliance by taking remedial measures within five days of receipt of the AD.
 All affected modules have been replaced.